FastTrack™ Strategic Planning System

 • Walmart: We save people money so they can live better.

-List up to 7 core values and define how each is lived out in behavior:
+List your core values and define how each is lived out in behavior:

 Examples of Organizational Core Values